 The program tools and personalized summary report will be available at no cost for Missouri growers involved in the strip trial program.

-- Cover Crop Comparison trials (planted in fall of 2017)
+- Cover Crop Comparison trials (planted in the fall of 2018)

 For more information:

-If interested in having a strip trial this year, please contact the strip trial project coordinator, Theresa Musket, your local University of Missouri Extension Agronomy or Natural Resource Engineering Specialist, or the program staff listed at the bottom of the page.
+If interested in having a strip trial, please contact the strip trial project coordinator, Theresa Musket, your local University of Missouri Extension Agronomy or Natural Resource Engineering Specialist, or the program staff listed at the bottom of the page.